On f-generic types in NIP groups: Preliminaries

+Here we record a few facts about f-generic formulas from \citep{chernikov_simon}; throughout this section assume $T$ is NIP.
+In fact, the more appropriate setting for everything in this section is that of NTP$_2$ theories, a common generalization of NIP and simple theories, and everything here is true in the NTP$_2$ case, as proved in Section 3 of \cite{montenegro_onshuus_simon}.
+But we wish to focus just on the NIP setting for clarity.
+So we continue assuming $T$ is NIP.

-Here we record a few facts about f-generic formulas from \citep{chernikov_simon}.
-Recall that a $\mathfrak{C}$-definable set $D\subseteq G$ is called `f-generic' if, for any small model $M$ over which $D$ is defined, the formula $x\in gD$ does not fork over $M$ for all $g\in G$.
+Following \cite{chernikov_simon}, we say that a $\mathfrak{C}$-definable set $D\subseteq G$ is `f-generic' if, for any small model $M$ over which $D$ is defined, the formula $x\in gD$ does not fork over $M$ for all $g\in G$.
 Likewise, a partial type is called f-generic if it implies only f-generic formulas.

-By Fact 2.2 and Ramsey's theorem, f-genericity (like genericity) can be characterized purely in terms of the group structure on $G$: a $\mathfrak{C}$-definable set $D\subseteq G$ is not f-generic if and only if it `$G$-divides', ie if and only if there is some $k\in\omega$ and some sequence $(g_i)_{i\in\omega}$ from $G$ such that the family of translates $(g_iD)_{i\in\omega}$ is $k$-inconsistent.
-Throughout this paper we will freely use the equivalence between $G$-dividing and non-f-genericity,

-Finally, the following fact is implicit in Proposition 3.4 of \citep{chernikov_simon}, but is not stated there as such, so we include the proof here for completeness.
+By Fact 2.2 and Ramsey's theorem, f-genericity (like genericity) can be characterized purely in terms of the group structure on $G$:

+\begin{fact} A $\mathfrak{C}$-definable set $D\subseteq G$ is not f-generic if and only if it `$G$-divides', i.e. if and only if there is some $k\in\omega$ and some sequence $(g_i)_{i\in\omega}$ from $G$ such that the family of translates $(g_iD)_{i\in\omega}$ is $k$-inconsistent. \end{fact} Throughout this paper we will freely use the equivalence between $G$-dividing and non-f-genericity, typically without mention.
+Now, the following fact is a strengthening of Proposition 3.4 of \citep{chernikov_simon}; the proof is exactly the same as Proposition 3.4 there, but the result there is not stated as such, so we include the proof here for completeness.